-The analogy stack described above can be used for classification, by doing analogical retrieval over the union of generalization pools representing the possible concepts of interest.
+The analogy stack described earlier can be used for classification, by doing analogical retrieval over the union of generalization pools representing the possible concepts of interest.
 The label associated with the pool where the best reminding came from serves as the identification of the concept, with the score providing an estimate of the quality of the classification and the correspondences of the mapping providing an explanation as to why that classification is appropriate.
 The candidate inferences provide further surmises about the new example.
-This method has been used to learn geospatial concepts in a strategy game (e.g. isthmus, bay, etc.), achieving 62% accuracy.
-By extending SAGE with automatic near-miss detection (summarized below), accuracy rose to 77% (McLure et al. 2015).
+This method has been used to learn geospatial concepts in a strategy game (for example, isthmus, bay, and others), achieving 62 percent accuracy.
+By extending SAGE with automatic near-miss detection, accuracy rose to 77 percent (McLure, Friedman, and Forbus 2015).